markcollinscope/csharp-unit/README.md

 * say we want to add a dependency from the current module to module called 'Used'
 * add a reference to the *used* namespace using
 * $ dotnet add <path/to>/Used.csproj

+# REPO CONTENTS INFORMNATION
+## Top Level Files
+* Makefile - used to build presentation and other generated contents.
+Type '$ make;' to build in top level directory.
+See file contents for other build targets.
+* README.md - this file.

+## Directory Contents
+nb: XDIR generally indicates an output directory - generated automatically.

+* SRC - two sections:
+	* CODE-SRC - source code of solutions to exercise, also used to generate stubs for exercises.
+	* SLIDES-SRC - source code for presentation in 'marp' format.
+* EXERCISE-SRC-XDIR - solution stubs / pre-supplied source code.
+* HTML-SLIDE-PRESENTATION-XDIR - output of presentation.
+See 'tdd-csharp.htmkl' - to present - load it in a browser.
+That's it.